Unemployment rate by London borough (2023 Q3 and 2024 Q3)

 What does it tell us?

-Compared to the previous year, most boroughs saw increases, some quite large - Hillingdon, Kensington and Chelsea, Bromley, Kingston upon Thames, Hackney, Bexley and Merton all saw increases of more than 2 percentage points.
-A few boroughs saw decreases, notably Hackney, Southwark, Brent, and Haringey - all decreasing by more than 1 percentage point.
+Compared to the previous year, most boroughs saw increases, some quite large.
+Camden, Newham, Haringey and Lambeth all saw their unemployment rates increase by more than 1.5 percentage points.
+A few boroughs saw decreases, notably Hillingdon, Enfield and Waltham Forest - all decreasing by more than 1.3 percentage points.

-The figures presented here for the London boroughs are modelled estimates of unemployment for the 12 months to December of each year.
+The figures presented here for the London boroughs are modelled estimates of unemployment for the 12 months to September of each year.
 The figure for the London average is based on responses to the Annual Population Survey.
+The unemployment rate is the proportion of economically active people (that is those either employed or unemployed) who are unemployed.

 Want to know more?